rockettheme/docs/Docs/wordpress/themes/alerion/demo_extension.md

 You'll need to enter the following in the main text field to create this text widget as it appears in our demo.

 ~~~
-<p>Configure floating widgets to 'bounce' between the template sections.
+<p>Configure floating widgets to 'bounce' between the theme sections.
 Choose an end position in the widget settings.
 The QuickNav feature also 'bounces' between all sections.</p>

 <a class="readon" href="http://demo.rockettheme.com/wordpress/wp_alerion/preset-styles/">Read More</a>
 ~~~